rpicatoste/carnd-term1-project3-behavioral-cloning/writeup.md

 The augmentation have been, for the samples with steering angles near zero, to use the side cameras adding a fictitious angle to come back to the center of the road.
 And for the samples with steering angle above a threshold, to flip them.

 One model have been trained with only the sample data from udacity, applying the mentioned augmentation.
 In this way the best result was obtained, presented in the video submitted with this project.
 The system has also been trained with all the datasets explained, obtaining also good results with a car that can do the full lap.
-Both sets of weights ares submitted.
+Both sets of weights are submitted.